 Located in Southeast Bloomington, Monroe Lake is a 750-acre reservoir surrounded by nearly 24,000 acres of beautiful forests and wilderness areas.
 Monroe lake provides local residents with beautifully maintained recreational areas and provides locals and visitors with a wonderful way to enjoy the great outdoors.

 IndiGo Birding Nature Tours

-If you enjoy nature, IndiGo nature tours is the perfect fit for you.
+If you enjoy nature, IndiGo nature tours are the perfect fit for you.
 Offering personalized, guided birding and nature tours, you will be guaranteed to explore and experience the great outdoors.
 There are a few different tours to choose from, but you will be guaranteed to explore some of the region’s most beautiful and natural landscapes.
-Drinks and snacks are included on each tour, along with professional grade binoculars and spotting scopes perfect for catching a glimpse of nature’s most rare finds.
+Drinks and snacks are included on each tour, along with professional-grade binoculars and spotting scopes perfect for catching a glimpse of nature’s most rare finds.

 Tibetan Mongolian Buddhist Cultural Center

-Cardinal Spirits is a craft distillery in Bloomington that ferments and distills high-quality spirits such as whiskey, rum, gin and vodka.
-They use locally sourced ingredients and products, making their spirits of an utmost quality, They ferment and distill their products on site using a continuous column still.
-They offer distillery tours and tasting for visitors.
+Cardinal Spirits is a craft distillery in Bloomington that ferments and distills high-quality spirits such as whiskey, rum, gin, and vodka.
+They use locally sourced ingredients and products, making their spirits of the utmost quality, They ferment and distill their products on-site using a continuous column still.
+They offer distillery tours and tastings for visitors.